jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Only one in two billion people will live to be 116 or older.
+⚡<!-- FUNFACT --> Fun fact: A dime has 118 ridges around the edge.
+A quarter has 119.

 </div>